angular/angular/aio/content/guide/styleguide.md

-**Why?** When you register a service in the `@Injectable` decorator of the service, optimization tools such as those used by the CLI's production builds can perform tree shaking and remove services that aren't used by your app.
+**Why?** When you register a service in the `@Injectable` decorator of the service, optimization tools such as those used by the [Angular CLI's](cli) production builds can perform tree shaking and remove services that aren't used by your app.

 </div>